DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 DPO Symptoms: What if You’re Not Pregnant?

 Regardless of whether you are trying to conceive or not, the two-week wait can be a notoriously frustrating time.
-No symptom alone can confirm pregnancy and every woman is different.
+No symptom alone can confirm pregnancy and every person is different.
 The only way to confirm pregnancy is by taking a pregnancy test but there are some benefits to knowing what is happening internally if you’re not pregnant.

 What’s happening in your body if you’re not pregnant